How to Create an Excel Filter Using a Drop-Down List Based on the Cell Value – 3 Steps

 =IFERROR(SMALL($G$5:$G$12,F5),"")

-• $G$5:$G$12 is the range of the cells where the SMALL function will look for the smallest number.
+• $G$5:$G$12 is the cell range in which the SMALL function will look for the smallest number.

-• F5 helps the SMALL function to find the smallest numbers sequentially.
-As it contains 1 and as F5 becomes greater the number that it contains increases each time by 1.
+• F5 helps the SMALL function find the smallest numbers sequentially, as it contains 1, and the number increases by 1 when you drag the Fill Handle.

-• “” is used to keep a cell blank with the help of the IFERROR function, if any error occurs due to the back of the value searched by the SMALL
+• “” is used to keep a cell blank with the help of the IFERROR function, if an error occurs.

 Read More: How to Create Drop Down List with Filter in Excel

-❷ In the very first cell of the copied data table, insert the following formula:
+• In the first cell of the copied table, use the following formula:

 =IFERROR(INDEX($B$5:$E$12,$G5,COLUMNS($M$5:M5)),"")